 Right now, you and I have almost instantaneous access to more information than at any other point in human history.
 In fact, the amount of information available to us doubles every 1-2 years, which has led some to believe that we’ll eventually be able to read minds and shape our environment at will.

 But that’s a lot of speculation (not to mention science fiction).
 From a real-world perspective, how can you possibly make sense of this “information flood”?
-Then, how can you use all of this knowledge to avoid scams and make smarter buying decisions?
+Then, how can you use all of this knowledge to make smarter buying decisions?
 And how you can stay safe while doing it?

 A person is considered literate if they can read and write.
 But really, this is just the tip of the iceberg.
 Why?
 Because these skills will also help someone learn to think well, which can improve their overall quality of life.